Farewell, Great Macedon + The Queen of Time

 Credit to the author for pulling together so many threads into a narrative too.
 Bill Baggs’ filmmaking career becomes the spine of the book.
 Ambitious, energetic and with a knack for getting people to follow him and make his projects happen, the book produces a fair picture of the way he ultimately sabotages himself by taking too many shortcuts, and too much advantage of others’ goodwill.

-There’s plenty of great material here, such as Nick Briggs recalling John Levine’s determination to take the leading man’s responsibilities seriously and entertaining the crew whether they wanted to be or not.
+There’s plenty of great material here, such as Nick Briggs recalling John Levine’s determination to take the leading man’s responsibilities seriously and entertaining the crew – whether they wanted to be or not.
 Mark Ayres working with Jon Pertwee on his last dramatic role in The Zero Imperative.
 Colin Baker’s early role as an unofficial agent and cheerleader for spin-off videos, persuading other name actors to take part.
 Lots of stories of small groups working long hours in uncomfortable locations, kept going by their love of the show and camaraderie.
 And always the constant hope that this video will be the one that gets them into the professional TV and Film industry.
 In fact some of the stories seem to echo the BBC anecdotes of Doctor Who itself.
 Dylan Rees mixes interviews of the time with brand new interviews.
-Those of the time are keen to be positive and build up the image of whatever the current project is.
-The tone of the contributors today is generally fond, if rueful.
+Those recorded at the time are keen to be positive and build up the image of whatever the current project is.
+By contrast the tone of the same contributors today is generally fond, but rueful.

 My only disappointment is that I had hoped to learn some new facts or other people’s impressions of the productions I was involved with.
 Sadly, aside from the contemporary reviews which I had not read before, most of the information about the likes of The Pattern and Do You Have a License to Save This Planet? comes from my own interview.
 So I am my own unreliable narrator it seems.